 A final memory from the remaining hour of that darkest of days.
 In my piece, “September 11th – My First 36 Minutes” I mentioned how my 6th floor walk-up apartment on East 6th Street had the best possible view of the Twin Towers from both my bedroom window and the rooftop directly above.
 Upon finally arriving home that night, I immediately closed my bedroom curtains before even turning the lights on, since I couldn’t face the reality of my view being permanently altered, never to return.
 But much like the unique sounds which occurred in the lobby of the building where I worked and from the jet fighters which flew overhead in the West Village, a third audio experience occurred just then, that trite but true, I have heard neither before nor since.

 The noise was so unfamiliar and alien, I was forced to throw back the curtains to find out where it was coming from and more importantly, what it could possibly be.
-It was a sound I imagined to be coming from a tractor trailer from outer space.
 Huge clicks of metal followed each other over and over in a synchronous pattern that was crisp but boomingly loud.
-Whatever it was, this thing sounded absolutely massive and with the noise growing ever larger, it was definitely coming closer instead of further away.
+Whatever it was, this thing sounded absolutely massive and with the noise growing ever larger, it was definitely coming closer rather than further away.

 When this third and most foreign of sounds finally revealed itself I was rendered speechless.
 Moving from west to east across 6th Street was an army defense tank larger than my entire studio apartment.
 Despite its size and keeping in mind there were no moving vehicles allowed on any of the streets, the army green tank with single white stars painted on both its sides moved at a stealthily fast pace as it turned the corner to go south down First Avenue despite that street’s usual south to north directional.